dkleftogi/cfDNA_AnalysisPipeline/Execution_examples.md

 The post-filtered file is then passed to duplexCaller that identifies variants supported by in-silico duplexes.

-The original duplexCaller implementation can be found at https://github.com/dkleftogi/duplexFiltering.
+The original duplexCaller implementation can be found at https://github.com/dkleftogi/duplexFiltering

-However here we provide a more complete platform-independent version that provides a more readable list of variants.
+However here we provide a platform-independent version that over-simplifies execution.

 The final output of variant calling is a file named:
 ```
  /home/centos/Results/example.FgbioDeDup_VariantsClean.txt
 ```
-which is essentially a TAB limited file (self-explanatory columns) that reports all variants with support of duplexes.

 The last step of the pipeline concerns the evaluation profiles of cfDNA.

-To do so we have developed a program named insertSizeAnalysisBED.py that evaluates all fragments found and reports them in a file named:
+To do so we have developed a program named insertSizeAnalysisBED.py that evaluates fragmentation profiles of cfDNA and produces the following:
 ```
  /home/centos/Results/example.FgbioDeDup_Distreport.txt
 ```

 ### Question 4: Is it possible to run specific parts of the workflow and not the full thing ?

-The short answer to this question is NO. We are planning to provide this functionality in a future release.
+The short answer to this question is NO. We are planning to provide this functionality in the future.

-However for the time being the only program that is independent and can run alone is insertSizeAnalysisBED.py
+However for the time being we reccomend to run alone only insertSizeAnalysisBED.py

 This program takes as input the following argumenents:
 ```